audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     us know if this affects you so that we can track down and solve the problem.

-    Also note that the Windows installer will replace 1.0.0 installations, but not the 1.1.x beta installations.
+    Also note that the Windows installer will not replace 1.2.x installations, but will install alongside them.

 -------------------------------------------------------------